Hospice is not a place, but rather a concept of care that offers physical, emotional, social, and spiritual support for patients and families.

 The entire NVNA and Hospice team doesn’t just assist the patient, but provides support to the family as well.
-With extensive counseling, grief support and assistance community resources, our social workers will meet with the patient and family as needed.
+With extensive counseling, grief support and assistance with community resources, our social workers will meet with the patient and family as needed.

 Both our hospice medical director and hospice nurses are certified in hospice care and have extensive training in pain and symptom management.
 They will work together to provide an individualized comfort care plan based off the patient’s needs.

 As an optional service, NVNA and Hospice chaplains are available for visits no matter what a patient’s personal beliefs and spiritual needs are.
 If a patient would prefer to be connected with local clergy or resources instead, our team is more than willing to make that connection.